eraofchaos/eraofchaos.github.io/units/Orc.md

  **Unit Soul:** [ Orc](/Items/unt_10/)

  **Unit description:** Execution: Deals extra damage to enemies with health lower than 30%.

+ **Unit second description :** Causes bleeding when attacking.
+Deals high damage.
+The lower its health, the higher its attack is.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.